 Day 2: Aug 8 – We’ll depart at 7 am by van, crossing the Canadian border with your passport, and make our way up the Chilkat Valley to Haines Junction.
 After lunch, we’ll hike 5 miles down a rough jeep trail to our launch site at Serpentine Creek.
 Depending on the weather, we may camp here at the put-in or push off for a camp downstream.

 Day 3-4: Aug 9 – 10 -These are our bear-spotting and hiking days.
 Kluane National Park and Preserve is home to grizzly bears and moose, so keep your camera and binoculars close.
 On Day 3, we’ll make frequent stops to explore on foot and look for wildlife.
 On Day 4, we’ll cover more ground by rafting through the heart of the Grizzly Bear Special Preservation Area, while still keeping an eye out for our furry friends.

 Days 5-6: Aug 11-12 – We’ll spend two days at Lowell Lake, admiring the ice age scenery and hiking Goatherd Mountain.
 This is an advanced hike with some exposed bouldering, so some may choose to hike along the iceberg-studded lake instead.

-Day 7: Today is the take-out day.
-After an early breakfast, we will break down camp for the exhilarating helicopter ride back to civilization.
-Your driver will be waiting at the helicopter pad to bring you back to Haines, Alaska.
+Day 7: Aug 13 – This is our take-out day.
+After breakfast, we’ll pack up camp and take an exhilarating helicopter ride back to Haines, Alaska.
+Your driver will be waiting for you at the helicopter pad to take you back to civilization.